ajaggoe/fp_project/ASSIGNMENT.md

 And finally, you can play with `jq` in your browser on [jqplay.org](https://jqplay.org/).

-> **NOTE** : for some inputs that contain escaped characters, `jq` and `jqplay` give different results, this has to do with escaping backslashes in terminal or powershell.
+> **NOTE** : for some inputs that contain escaped characters, `jq` and `jqplay` can give different results, this has to do with escaping backslashes in terminal or powershell.

 ## Task description